Achievable logoAchievable logo

 Eukaryotic mRNA

-In eukaryotic cells, mRNA undergoes extensive post-transcriptional modifications to ensure stability and efficient translation.
+In eukaryotic cells, mRNA undergoes post-transcriptional modifications that improve stability and support efficient translation.
 These modifications include:

 • 5’ Cap: A specially modified guanine nucleotide is added to the 5’ end through an unusual linkage.
-This 5’ cap serves multiple purposes:
+The 5’ cap has several functions:

 • Protects the mRNA from degradation by exonucleases